 After being cooped up all winter we’re anxious to get outdoors and start our yard clean-up.
 We can’t wait to get into the garden, till the soil and prepare for planting.
 The sooner we get flowers and plants in the ground the sooner they grow and bloom.
 With this hurried activity the possibility occurs for injuries to the neck, back and extremities.
 What can we do to minimize spring cleanup injuries?
 This article provides suggestions for preparation prior to beginning yard and garden activities and tips to use while you’re working outdoors or if you should suffer an injury.
+Listen to the interview with Dr. James Brandt.

 How to Minimize Injury